PeterAaser/fs2CyborgPreprocessing/README.md

 The code should be straight forward to implement in [SHODAN](https://github.com/PeterAaser/SHODAN) for real-time preprocessing in the Cyborg project.

-Audacity, Python matplotlib and The Unscrambler X was used for the plots in the example.
+Audacity, Python matplotlib and The Unscrambler X was used for the plots in the examples.

 ## Dependencies: